Community Engagement and Outreach

 In every heart, there is the power to do it."

 The WVCTSI has unique and nationally-recognized community-university partnerships for health that reach deep into West Virginia's communities.
 Yet, West Virginia has the highest percentage of citizens with chronic diseases and chronic disease risk factors in the US.
 The Institute’s Community Engagement and Outreach (CEO) Program eliminates the "disconnect" between our state's health disparities and the assets available to address those disparities.
 It serves as “the go to place” for conducting, and rapidly translating community-relevant research to improve the health and well-being of WV and beyond.
-The CDC-funded Prevention Research Center and Injury Control Research Center, and the NIH-funded Health Sciences and Technology Academy (HSTA) form the CEO.
 The Program underscores the significance of interactions among community members, healthcare providers, and researchers, and provides a single organizational structure for all constituents to access for guidance, support, and technical assistance for community engaged research.

 The CEO vision is simple - research outcomes that improve real-life conditions.
 We achieve this through the following community-driven aims: